|[ Hoofdindex » Fietsonderdelen tests » (Dynamo) fietsverlichting » Achterlampen » Achterlampen, theorie||Engels: English ]|

 My views on headlamps and taillamps come from rational thinking about what's needed.
 This always means thinking ahead to what will happen if everyone has the same lights.
 What if all cyclists here in NL had flashing lights?
 What if they all had those nasty taillamps with point source?
 Note that there are a lot of cyclists in NL...

 I prefer to think everyone is rational and not stupid and think it will be ok :) I know this is not the case, nor do I think everything will be ok when doing that.
 But my choices are based on the idea that people are rational, and that things will be ok.
 The reason is that I don't want to design stuff because of bad temporary situations, nor that people don't respect the rules.
 It's useless doing any sort of analysis on road safety for bicycles for India for example for that reason: Drivers are inept there.
 All of them.
 Education has to come first.
 This is also the problem with UK, Australia.
 So there you can say "jungle law rules".
 It still doesn't make it ok to consider the situation there and behaviour of those people normal.
 I can see myself selling or designing lights for such environments, but then I would explicitly say "This is for situations where other drivers are inept, crazy, antisocial, or all of that together, such as in country XXX".
 I already say something similar in my review of e.g. the Ktronik triple XP-G. Still, I would not use a lamp that I consider dangerous/distracting, even if it might increase my safety because in doing so I would make the road a more dangerous place as a whole.
 This 'I need to protect myself' argument is often nonsensical.
 You should not need a bike taillamp that is brighter than a car's taillamp.
 If you do so anyway, , then at least in cities you are endangering others by attracting too much attention.
 So that attitude is unacceptable for me except in special cases, such as Australia on roads with low numbers of cyclists and cars on roads where cars go very fast and you won't endanger anyone, as there are almost no distractions on it.
-But still, in that case the design principles I mentioned of a collimated beam + wide diffuse beam hold.
+But still, in that case the design principles I mentioned of an almost-collimated beam + wide diffuse beam hold.
 By using a beam in a cone shape you can blind the tailing traffic which might just home into you...

 So, my views are based on what is best to see with headlamps, and to be seen with taillamps, without getting annoying.
 Getting annoying is counterproductive in lots of situations.
 The only thing you really need beside a well designed taillamp is education and good behaviour.